Teej festival in Nepal – “The festival especially for Hindu Women.”

 What Can Tourists See?

-The world’s population may find these activities interesting and appealing.
+The world’s population may find these activities exciting and appealing.
 Nowadays, tourists are always looking for something new while trying to learn about the culture and religion of the nation.
 Visitors may view it and take pictures of it.

 Dates of Haritalika Teej in Nepal